 - Without a durable power of attorney you may have to go to court to gain guardianship over your parent so you can handle his or her affairs if they become incompetent.
 Guardianship is necessary so you can handle your parent’s affairs.
 Going to court can be expensive, time-consuming and stressful.

 - A loved one’s health status can change over night.
 It’s better to have long term care plans and insurance in place prior to their health taking a turn.
 At that point it may be cost prohibitive or simply may no longer be an option due to the age or health of the person who will need care or coverage.

 - Many of the best care facilities have waiting lists, and some of them require that your parent be able to live independently in order to move in.

-- Sometimes it is not the big health problems that ruin the golden years, but the smaller annoyances– the inability to pursue a loved hobby, the difficulty hearing, or the fear of falling.
+- Sometimes it is not the big health problems that affect the golden years, but the smaller annoyances– the inability to pursue a loved hobby, the difficulty hearing, or the fear of falling.
 When you talk, try to get at these less obvious issues too, as many of them can be resolved.

 Being prepared will mean less work, less stress, less worry and fewer regrets.
 Talk now.